nicholascannon/event-sourced-ecommerce/docs/events.md

 Confirms the final total price of the order.
 After this event, any `ORDER_ITEM_ADDED` events will fail.

+**Known issue**: The total price is computed from querying the product service.
+If the product's price changes just after the checkout request is sent but _before_ this event is created, a user will be charged a price they did not see.
+This is out of scope for this project but feel free to ask me how I'd solve it.

 ## Order Confirmed Event Payload

 ```jsonc